SpuelMett/Boinc-Home-Assistant-Integration/README.md

 This can be used for example to run Boinc only on solar energy.
 It is a custom integration for home assistant that provides services that can be used in scripts or automations.
 It is an improved version of this [project](https://github.com/SpuelMett/Boinc-Home-Assistant-Control).
-This project also uses [pyboinc](https://github.com/nielstron/pyboinc/tree/dev/pyboinc).
+This project also uses [pyboinc](https://github.com/nielstron/pyboinc/tree/dev/pyboinc) from Nielstron.

 The provided Services are: